 When the Gift Aid package is installed, several fields are added to the Installment object.
 One of these fields, Eligible for Gift Aid, FinDock uses to determine if a given installment is eligible for claiming Gift Aid.

-- The contact has a valid Gift Aid declaration on the due date of the installment.
+- The contact has a valid Gift Aid declaration on the Last Collection Date of the installment.

 - The installment does not already have a related Gift Aid claim.